-In its membership requirements, the College Democrats shall not discriminate on the basis of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, disability, or socioeconomic status.
+The College Democrats shall not discriminate on the basis of race, color, national origin, citizenship, age, marital status, sex, sexual orientation, gender identity, gender expression, socioeconomic status, disability, religion, language, height, weight, or veteran status.

 Article III: The Executive Board

 The College Democrats shall have an eleven-member Executive Board (or “Board”), composed of four elected Officers and seven nominated appointees of the Chair or other Officers.
 The elected positions shall be Chair, Vice Chair, Treasurer, and Communications Director.
 The four elected positions may hereafter be referred to as “the officers.”
 The Executive Board shall be the primary agenda-setting and policy-making body of the College Democrats.

 The Chair shall appoint and the general membership shall confirm an Outreach Director and a Community Service Coordinator from within the Executive Board.

 The Executive Board shall meet regularly, upon request of either the Chair or the majority of the Executive Board.
 All meetings shall be well-publicized and conducted at reasonable hours and locations.